Academic Profile : Faculty

 User Keywords (optional)

+Dr Elizabeth Koh is Senior Education Research Scientist (Senior Lecturer) at the Centre for Research in Pedagogy and Practice (CRPP), National Institute of Education (NIE), Nanyang Technological University, Singapore.
 She received her PhD in Information Systems from the National University of Singapore and from research in characteristics of collaboration technology, her interests have broadened to group collaboration in computer-supported collaborative learning and learning analytics.
-With a base in Learning Sciences and Educational Psychology, she has examined and developed formative learning analytics systems to nurture learners' lifelong learning skills as well as content mastery.
+With bases in Learning Sciences, Educational Psychology and Educational Technology, she has examined and developed formative learning analytics systems to nurture learners' lifelong learning skills as well as content mastery.
 In particular, she has developed My Groupwork Buddy, a formative learning analytics tool for teamwork which was implemented in 6 Secondary schools.
 She was also instrumental to the design and adoption of CoVAAPD and WiREAD+ in schools which provide learning analytics dashboards as formative feedback for learners.

 - A Multimodal Learning Analytics Approach Towards Learner Dashboard Designs for Better Engagement and Metacognitive Regulation (LADDER)